DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-11-18-core-website-v5.md

 ## Overview / user needs
 We iterated the core website based on the following:

-### User needs identified during beta round 1 research
+### Issues identified during beta round 1 research

 #### Homepage and sub-level navigation pages
 - The career stage titles were not always understood or recognised